DayakarReddyT/Machine-Learning/People_Churn_ML_Classification/Readme.md

     • Gradient Boosting
     • XG Boost

-2)plotting the ROC curve for each model
+2) Plotting the ROC curve for each model

-3)plotting the cofusion matrix
+3) Plotting the cofusion matrix

-4)importance of confusion matrix over accuracy
+4) Importance of confusion matrix over accuracy

-5)selection of best model
+5) Selection of best model